- Town Services

 Normal Lawn Maintenance

 There are many different pests that can negatively impact the health of your lawn.
-The table to the right highlights some common insects that are found among residential turfgrasses.
+The table to the right highlights insects that are commonly found on residential lawns.
 Not all pests are present at the same time of year, and not all of them affect the same layers of your lawn.
-Some pests, like grubs can damage turf from underneath by harming root systems.
+Some pests can damage turf from underneath by harming root systems.
 Others breed in the thatch buildup under healthy leaves of existing turf.

 |Turf will appear to be experiencing drought stress.
 Skunks, raccoons, and crows will dig for the grubs.
 Turf may be able to be rolled back.||

 |Billbugs||Jul-Sept||Areas wilt and do not recover if watered.
 Sawdust-like material in thatch buildup.
 Turf may easily be tugged loose.

 Larvae: Core Float

 |Chinch bugs||Jul-Aug||Wilted or browned areas.
 Worse in sandy and sunny areas.
 About 1/5 of an inch long.

 ||Jun-Aug||Burrows surrounded by brown patches.
 Green frass possibly present.

 Adults: blacklight trap